-Deep down my heart I have come to terms with the fact that this is the last time we could be seeing each other and so what I want to do is to spent as much time with her as is possible so that’s why I have instantly decided to accompany her.
-She takes a two-seat in the middle of the bus and when we have settled down we start talking about my birth place in Nyanga, Nyatate area.
+Deep down in my heart, I have come to terms with the fact that this is the last time we could be seeing each other and so what I want to do is to spend as much time with her as is possible so that’s why I have instantly decided to accompany her.
+She takes a two-seat in the middle of the bus and when we have settled down we start talking about my birthplace in Nyanga, Nyatate area.

-This comes about when she says she still misses her time at school and this school, St Mary’s Magdalene secondary school is in my birth place so we talk about this place.
-Even though we are now communicating well this time I can still feel some contained thing or some sort of energies inside her waiting to explode any moment.
+This comes about when she says she still misses her time at school and this school, St Mary’s Magdalene secondary school is in my birthplace so we talk about this place.
+Even though we are now communicating well, this time I can still feel some contained thing or some sort of energy inside her waiting to explode any moment.

 We do not talk about anything much after this because she is engrossed in whatever is in the storm of her heart or in the landscape of her own psychosis.
 So what gives with her?
 But I do not ask her.

 Later, when I am paying our bus fares to the Conductor, she says.

 “This is the last time you will be paying my bus fares, so thanks a lot, David.”

 She seems to be talking to someone inside her.
 The conductor throws a shadow at her and she shivers and I do not know whether it is due to fear of our parting or of something else that she is shivering.
 I do not have small monies to pay for our bus fares so I use the $100 billion note that I have when all that the conductor wants is only $2 billion dollars for the two of us.

 When I give the conductor this bill Charlotte looks at me with this look as if she is saying I am just being pretentious but the conductor tells me that he will give me my change money when we will be disembarking at the Charge-office bus stop.

 I am dry for something more to say to her and the bus is moving so slowly as if its destination would never come and I don’t even enjoy the freedom of this open road.
 Outside the bus, the western sky is a beautiful blue.